JWMedeiros/Professional_README/README.md

   # Installation
-  clone the repo and run node .\index.js in the pwd
+  Clone the repo and run node .\index.js in the pwd

   # Usage